 Under FIN 46R specific disclosures must be made in situations where a company is unable to obtain sufficient information to apply the Interpretation.
 Con Edison and Con Edison of New York did not apply FIN 46R to six VIE's because, after a number of requests, the information necessary to determine whether Con Edison of New York is the primary beneficiary of the respective entities was not made available to us.
 The first entity, Selkirk Unit 2, which is owned by Selkirk Cogen Partners, L.P., is a 345 MW cogeneration facility that provides Con Edison of New York with 265 MW of electricity under a 20-year purchase power agreement (PPA) which began in September 1994.
 The second entity, Brooklyn Navy Yard, which is owned by Brooklyn Navy Yard Cogeneration Partners, L.P., is a 325 MW generating facility that provides Con Edison of New York with 286 MW of electricity under a 40-year PPA which began in November 1996.
-The third entity, Linden Cogeneration, owned by East Coast Power, L.L.C., is a 755 MW generating facility that provides Con Edison of New York with 645 MW of electricity under a 25-year PPA which began in November 1996.
-The third entity, Linden Cogeneration, and by East Coast Power, L.L.C., is a 755 MW generating facility that provides Con Edison of New York with 645 MW of electricity under a 25-year PPA which began in May 1992.
+The third entity, Linden Cogeneration, owned by East Coast Power, L.L.C., is a 755 MW generating facility that provides Con Edison of New York purchases 128 MW of electricity under a 20-year PPA which began in May 1992.
 The fourth entity, Indeck Corinth, owned by Indeck Energy Services of Corinth, Inc., is a 140 MW generating facility from which Con Edison of New York purchases 128 MW of electricity under a 20-year PPA which began in July 1995.
-The fifth entity, Independence, owned by Sithe/Independence Partners, L.P., is a 1,000 MW generating facility from which Con Edison of New York purchases 740 MW of capacity under a 20-year PPA which began in July 1995.
-The fifth entity, Independence, owned by Sithe/Independence Partners, L.P., is a 1,000 MW generating facility from which Con Edison of New York purchases 740 MW of capacity under a 20-year PPA which began in November 1994.
-The sixth entity, A
+The fifth entity, Independence, owned by Sithe/Independence Partners, L.P., is a 1,000 MW generating facility from which Con Edison of New York will purchase up to 500 MW of electric capacity and energy under a 10-year PPA beginning on or about May 2006.